UlricusR/iOS-EasyFPU/docs/index.en.md

 The motivation to program EasyFPU was to ease the calculation of Fat-Protein-Units especially for children with Type 1 Diabetes.
 Furthermore I was kept asking if I could provide the EasyFPU app, which is available for Android already for quite a while, for iOS.
 And as I've always been curious to learn a new programming language and system, here we go!

-Although carbs are as well calculated, this can be done by many apps today.
+Although carbs are calculated as well, this can be done by many apps today.
 However, meals with a high portion of fat or protein lead to a late increase in blood glucose.
 Modern pump therapies can counter this by a delayed bolus.
 The calculation of the amount of FPUs and the corresponding absorption time is not trivial - and this is exactly what this app is doing.

 The concept is simple: The user picks one or more food items from a list and enters their amount - optionally he can pick a pre-defined typical amounts.
 With this information the app will calculate FPUs.